lmhale99/iprPy/iprPy/calculations/LAMMPS_ELASTIC/README.md

   to evaluate the elastic constants.
 Changing the strain_range can affect the resulting elastic constant values.
 Default value is 1e-5.

+- __convergevalues__: boolean flag indicating if the LAMMPS elastic routine is to be executed once (False) or iterated until the lattice parameters converge (True).
+Default value is True.

 - __energytolerance__: specifies the energy tolerance to use for the minimization.
 This value is unitless and corresponds to the etol term for the [LAMMPS minimize command.](http://lammps.sandia.gov/doc/minimize.html) Default